Public procurement challenges – a new regime beckonsPrint publication

 As the UK looks to its post-Brexit future, the government is consulting until 10 March 2021 on transforming public procurement.
 Its stated goal is to speed up and simplify procurement processes, place value for money at their heart, and unleash opportunities for small businesses, charities and social enterprises to innovate in public service delivery.

 In this briefing, Walker Morris commercial dispute resolution and procurement specialists Lynsey Oakdene and Kathryn Vickers consider one aspect of the consultation – the proposals for fair and fast challenges to procurement decisions.
-Commentary on other aspects of the consultation and the post-Brexit position will be covered in a separate briefing to be published shortly.

 What is being proposed?